Why We Came to Minnesota

 Christopher Newport University, Newport News, VA

-I was able to leave graduate school claiming specialization in a broad range of subfields, which is an invaluable resource for small departments.
+I was able to leave graduate school claiming specialization in a broad range of subfields, which has proven an invaluable resource for the small departments I've worked in.
+While there were some elements of teaching at a small liberal arts school that my mentors could not help me with, the Preparing Future Faculty Program helped fill in some of the gaps in my knowledge repertoire, as did plentiful adjunct teaching opportunities at other area colleges.
 I left the program with a large amount of teaching experience.
-I left the program a competent researcher, with knowledge of the publication process.
+I left the program a competent researcher, with knowledge and experience in the peer-review publication process.
 I left the program with mentors I know I can call on for help, advice, encouragement, and friendship for life.
-While there were some elements of teaching at a small liberal arts school that my mentors could not help me with, the Preparing Future Faculty Program helped fill in some of those gaps, as did plentiful adjunct teaching opportunities at other area colleges.

 Anne Kaduk (Ph.D. awarded 2017)